-Point Douglas Community Service Awards 2@\$300 Citizenship is an important criterion of this award.
-Mr. M. Pagtakhan will select recipients from submitted resume forms.
-Robert Coffey Memorial Sports Award\$2000 Awarded to a student involved with Sisler's Hockey or Golf Team and is continuing their education at a post-secondary institution.
+Point Douglas Community Service Awards Dahart Coffee Managial Coarta Assault Awarded to a student involved with Sisler's Hockey or Golf Team and is continuing their education at a post-secondary institution.
 The recipient must demonstrate team leadership, sportsmanship, and dedication to the sport.
 Student must be in a position of finical need where the cost of post-secondary education will be a burden.
 Samuel and Marion Doctoroff Memorial Scholarship\$400 Awarded to the graduating student attaining the highest standing in Mathematics 40S.
-Sonia and Ralph Kaplan Aboriginal and Immigrant Scholarship and Bursary\$450 One scholarship and one bursary are awarded to a student graduating from Sisler Students' applying must attend the University of Manitoba.
+Sonia and Ralph Kaplan Aboriginal and Immigrant Scholarship and Bursary\$450 One scholarship and one bursary are awarded to a student graduating from Sisler.
+Students' applying must attend the University of Manitoba.
 Candidates for the awards must demonstrate leadership abilities through volunteer and extracurricular activities and must have consistent attendance.
 Scholarship award is based on a minimum average of 80% and the Bursary is based on a minimum average of 70%.
 See guidance for applications.
-Souchay Gossen Family Foundation Scholarship \$2000 or \$20,000 The school will put forward the name of one student who fits the following criteria: commitment to education as evidenced by consistent attendance and good achievement, engagement to the school community as shown by participation in various extra-curricular activities such as sports teams, choir, band, clubs or other groups and possibly to the community at large as show by volunteering or participation in community groups.
+Souchay Gossen Family Foundation Scholarship\$2000 or \$20,000 The school will put forward the name of one student who fits the following criteria: commitment to education as evidenced by consistent attendance and good achievement, engagement to the school community as shown by participation in various extra-curricular activities such as sports teams, choir, band, clubs or other groups and possibly to the community at large as show by volunteering or participation in community groups.
 The student must be in a position of finical need where the costs of a post-secondary education will pose a hardship for the student or the student's family.
 The foundation determines whether the name put forward will receive this scholarship.
 See guidance for further details.
-Spencer Duncanson Contemporary School of Dance Scholarship\$1000 spencer buncanson contemporary school of bance scholarship\$1000 Tallman Award 1st Degree Based upon scholarships, community involvement, and general deportment.
-To cover all expenses for a university degree.
-Tallman Award 1st Degree Tallman Award 1st Degree Based upon scholarships, community involvement, and general deportment.
-To cover all expenses for a university degree.
-Tallman Award 1st Degree Based upon scholarships, community involvement, and general deportment.
-To cover all expenses for a university degree.
-Triskolar Scholarship Award Tallman Award 1st Degree Based upon scholarships, community involvement, and general deportment.
-To cover all expenses for a university degree.
-Triskolar Scholarship Award Tallman Award 1st Degree Based upon scholarships, community involvement, and general deportment.
-To cover all expenses for a university degree.
-Triskolar Scholarship Award Tallman Award 1st Degree Based upon scholarships, community involvement, and general deportment.
-To cover all expenses for a university degree.
-Triskolar Scholarship Award Tallman Award 1st Degree Based upon scholarships, community involvement, and general deportment.
-To cover all expenses for a university degree.
-Triskolar Scholarship Award Tallman Award 1st Degree Based upon scholarships, community involvement, and general deportment.
-To cover all expenses for a university degree.
-Triskolar Scholarship Award
+Spencer Duncanson Contemporary School of Dance Scholarship\$1000 Tallman Award 1st Degree Based upon scholarships, community involvement, and general deportment.
+To cover all expenses for a university degree Triskolar Scholarship Award\$300 Vancouver Film School ScholarshipsTBA W. J. Sisler Memorial Award\$1500 Awarded to the runner-up for the Governor-General's Medal.
+Scholarship and character, as well as qualities of leadership in community and school are to be considered also.
+Westland Foundation Education Fund\$ for each A or B earned at a WSD school Established in 2009, the Westland Foundation Education Fund (WFEF) is dedicated to post-secondary scholarships for inner-Winnipeg students.
+The WFEF scholarship is accessible to all inner-Winnipeg Grade 12 graduates.
+Eligible students can apply for the WFEF scholarship at Red River College, University of Manitoba and University of Winnipeg.
+W.T.A.
+Scholarship\$1250 Awarded to a graduating student who intends to register at a post-secondary institution.
+Must have a minimum average of 65% and must display outstanding citizenship.
+Cannot be receiving any other award.
+Walter and Maria Schroeder ScholarshipU of M Full Ride Awarded to students going into Business, Science, U1 or Computer Science at the University of Manitoba.
+Winnipeg Hawkeye Inc\$1000